 Course attendance policy: You are expected to attend all lectures.
-Formal attendance records will not be kept, and students are responsible for all material covered in class.
-I intend to simulcast lectures on zoom and record them, however, I am not responsible for the quality of these recordings and all students are recommended to attend in person.
-Exams must, of course, be taken in person.
+I will take attendance at lecture, and students are responsible for all material covered in class.
+I intend to simulcast lectures on zoom for students who are sick, but I will not record lectures or provide annotated notes.
+Students should keep all electronics closed during class with the exception of taking notes on a tablet.
 Office hours should not be used for instruction on material that has already been covered in class.